sheshan1/DLD_Extractor/README.md

      ocr:
        use_gpu: true
      ```
-   - Reduce resolution of input images if performance is still an issue
+   - Reduce the resolution of input images if performance is still an issue
    - Process images in smaller batches
    - Close other applications when processing large numbers of images